okeomasilachi/FarmCon/backend/README.md

 ## Conclusion

-This guide provides a comprehensive set of examples for querying the API endpoints.
+This API documentation provides a comprehensive overview of the routes, middleware, schemas, and utilities used in the application.
+Each endpoint includes necessary details such as method, endpoint, description, request parameters, and response structure to facilitate easy integration and usage.
+This guide also provides a comprehensive set of examples for querying the API endpoints.
 Each example includes the necessary headers, request body, and expected response, enabling easy integration and usage of the API.